lemlac/mulem/docs/reference.md

 ### Implementing (`impl`)

-Methods and trait implementations are added separately with `impl`:
+Methods and trait implementations are added separately with `impl`.
+Much like `virt`, `self` refers to the current instance and `Self` refers to the current type.

 ```mu
 MyStruct :: impl